I am...

 Symptoms

-Approximately 15% of patients with PLCH may experience a pneumothorax (lung collapse due to leakage of air around the lungs).
-The common symptoms of a pneumothorax are sudden onset chest pain and shortness of breath, typically more on one side.
+Rarely, PLCH can cause collapse of the lung called as pneumothorax, which often requires an urgent procedure to expand the lung by using tubes or needle.
+The common symptoms of a pneumothorax include sudden onset chest pain and shortness of breath, typically more on one side.

 Diagnosis and Treatment

-The most important diagnostic test in patients with suspected PLCH is a CT scan of the chest (CAT scan).
-In many patients, the CT scan may show changes that are highly suggestive of PLCH (the presence of cysts and/or nodules).
-Some patients may need a lung biopsy or additional testing to confirm a definitive diagnosis.
-Other tests (blood work, ultrasound of the abdomen, PET scan, MRI brain) may be indicated in some patients to understand the extent of disease and whether there is LCH affecting organs other the lung.
+The most important diagnostic test in patients with suspected single-system PLCH is a CT scan of the chest (CAT scan).
+In many patients, the CT scan may show changes that are highly suggestive of PLCH (the presence of cysts and/or nodules), and mostly in the upper and middle parts of the lungs.
+In many cases, there is a need to obtain a lung biopsy so it can be reviewed under the microscope to confirm the diagnosis and also allow for testing of BRAF and other cancer-causing mutations.
+Other tests (blood work, ultrasound of the abdomen, PET scan, MRI brain) may be indicated in some patients to understand the extent of disease and whether there is LCH affecting organs other than the lung.
+Tests to assess the function of the lung (pulmonary function tests) or effects on the heart (echocardiogram) are usually conducted.

-Stopping smoking (or eliminating second-hand smoke exposure) is key to the management of PLCH.
-Smoking cessation may lead to disease stabilization, and even regression, in patients with PLCH.
-Treatment options in patients who continue to progress after successful smoking cessation include consideration of certain chemotherapy medications and other specific therapies.
 Other medical therapies that may be used to treat PLCH include therapies for pulmonary hypertension (a condition associated with elevated pressures in the lung circulation) and oxygen for selected patients.
-Because of the high risk of recurrence, patients with PLCH who develop a pneumothorax should undergo procedures such as pleurodesis (remove of excess fluid from the area between the lungs and chest wall) in order to prevent/reduce the risk of future pneumothoraces.
+Because of the high risk of recurrence, patients with PLCH who develop a pneumothorax should undergo procedures such as pleurodesis (remove of excess fluid from the area between the lungs and chest wall) in order to prevent/reduce the risk of future pneumothoraxes.

 The care of patients with PLCH is often provided by pulmonologists, although sometimes a multi-disciplinary approach with input from other specialists like a hematologist/oncologist or dermatologist may be necessary, depending on which organs are involved.